devsecfranklin/1337-Noms-The-Hacker-Cookbook/DESSERTS/keto_marbled_turtle_cheesecake.md

 ### Caramel Directions

-Make sure to consistently whisk your caramel throughout the cooking process so it doesn't burn!
+Make sure to consistently whisk your caramel throughout the cooking process so it doesn\'t burn!

 1. Melt the butter in a small pan on medium heat and cook until it is golden brown.
 Add in the coconut oil and stir well.